TestingExcellence/mundana-theme-jekyll/_posts/2016-09-16-agile-testing-challenges-qa-agile-projects.md

 Jmeter is also another great tool to have knowledge of.
 It is an open source performance testing tool and relatively easy to learn, so download it and start playing around with some of its features.

-You can read more about the **[tools useful for technical testers](http://www.testingexcellence.com/opensource-tools-for-technical-testers-in-agile-projects/)**.
+You can read more about the [tools useful for technical testers](/opensource-tools-for-technical-testers-in-agile-projects/).

 ### Multiple Browsers / Multiple Devices